By Stephanie Baldwin, University of Arizona James E. Rogers College of Law

 BARBRI 1L Mastery

 As a 1L student, you really need to sign up for 1L Mastery.
 I don’t know a person in law school who hasn’t watched at least one of Professor Rich Freer’s expert Civil Procedure lecture videos.
 Ideally, if you are a 1L student, you are watching these each week to help reinforce and clarify concepts from your Civil Procedure class.
 Even as a 2L and 3L student, it doesn’t hurt to watch the 1L Mastery videos again.
 Not only can it come in handy with your summer position (yes, I had to write two memos on Civil Procedure issues), it also will help 1L subjects remain familiar.
-No matter which year you’re in, as long as you signed up for 1L Mastery during 1L year, you should still have access to the videos and outlines throughout law school.
+1L Mastery is available throughout law school, and enrollment is typically free for those who enroll early in the year.

 The Short & Happy Guides are nice law school supplements for a quick review of topics.
 My Bankruptcy professor has mentioned multiple times that we should pick up this series and read it for the class.
 I finally listened to his advice.
 It’s allowed me to start making more useful annotations in my Bankruptcy rule book.
 And, let’s face it, if your professor is telling you to use a supplement, you probably should.